YourlocalJay/aiqengage-child-theme/README.md

 ### Version Management
 - Theme version is defined in `style.css` header
 - PHP version constant in `functions.php`
-- Ensure both versions match for consistency
+- Both versions are currently synchronized at 1.0.3

 ### Debugging
 Enable widget debugging with: